Post-Purchase Flow – What You Need to Know

 The Post Purchase flow is generally structured to provide enough brand content, as well as offers for your users.

 The first email should aim to appreciate your customer for buying from you.
 In other words, the first email to be sent is a thank you email.
-This particular email may have the objective to emphasize brand values, as well as inform about any potential ongoing initiatives or activities undertaken by your brand.
+This particular email may have the objective of emphasizing brand values as well as informing about any potential ongoing initiatives or activities undertaken by your brand.

 Post Purchase Flow Setup in Klaviyo

 The Post Purchase Flow is triggered by the Placed Order event, i.e., when a customer has placed an order.
 The specific way to set up a Post Purchase Flow in Klaviyo from scratch is as follows: